danielbirenbaum/danielbirenbaum/README.md

 </header>

 ### Hello 👋
-My name is Daniel, I am a IT Technician and Developer!
+My name is Daniel, I am a IT Technician and undergraduate student!

 ##
 _Programing lenguages:_